WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 When the user sends the extended public key, or a filter of all the addresses to the central server, then the server can **COMPLETELY** deanonymize the users.
 An extended public (xPub) key is a part of the Bitcoin standard [BIP32](/using-wasabi/BIPs.md#bip-32-hierarchical-deterministic-wallets).
 It can be thought of as a master view into a wallet.
-By using the extended public key it's possible to derive all past and future public addresses and unspent transaction outputs (UTXOs).
+By using the extended public key it's possible to derive all past and future addresses and unspent transaction outputs (UTXOs).

 Therefore the Wasabi server sends a filter of all the transactions in each block to all the users.
-Now they check locally if the block contains a transaction with their address.
+Now they check locally if the block contains any transactions with their addresses.
 If not, then the filter is stored for later reference, and no block is downloaded.
 However, if there is a user transaction in that block, then Wasabi connects to a random Bitcoin P2P node over Tor, and asks for this entire block, not only one transaction.
 This block request is indistinguishable from the regular P2P gossip, and thus nobody, neither the server nor the full node, know which addresses belong to the user.

 Wasabi is per default [as private as a Bitcoin full node](/why-wasabi/NetworkLevelPrivacy.md).